One big aha from putting BetaBox mobile prototyping labs at 50 different sites over the last year is that many people aren’t happy in their jobs.

 And it’s not because they don’t like the work.
 It’s because they don’t like the time-off policies or style of management or lack of entrepreneurial spirit.
 Other dealbreakers come in to play when you spend the majority of your time in a job.

-Founder Sean Maroni introduced the new software called Dorsal during a pitch on the main stage at today’s CED Tech Venture Conference.
+Founder Sean Maroni introduced the new software called Dorsal during a pitch on the main stage at Tuesday’s CED Tech Venture Conference.
 It’s not yet live, but interested beta testers can sign up on the Dorsal website.
 We bring you this report from Exit Event via our content sharing agreement.

 Betaversity recently shared aggressive growth plans for BetaBox and its accompanying portfolio project software, so this appears to be an addition to the company’s portfolio of products.
 On stage, Maroni shared that he’s got $250,000 in revenue committed for BetaBox and a $400,000 run rate over the next 12 months.
 He’s got a team of six working on Dorsal at HQ Raleigh.
 His lead investor is an active local angel named Bill Spruill.